How to identify and manage health and safety risks

 Click on any of the hyperlinks to go to more detailed guidance below.

 - Be aware of the general duty on employers to carry out risk assessments in relation to their employees and others who may be affected by their activities.

 - Be aware that there are also specific requirements in relation to particular hazards and in relation to the health and safety of particular groups of workers.

 - Ensure that anyone carrying out risk assessments on behalf of the organisation has sufficient training and knowledge to do so.

 - Consult managers, supervisors, specialists and employees and their representatives about the risks involved in their work and the measures necessary to prevent or control them.

-- When carrying out the risk assessment, address what actually happens in the workplace and not only what should happen.
+- When identifying the hazards, address what actually happens in the workplace and not only what should happen.

-- Apply the principles of prevention when implementing measures to reduce any risks identified.
+- Apply the principles of prevention when implementing measures to control the risks identified.

-- Ensure that the results of the risk assessment are acted on.
+- Record the findings of the risk assessment.

 - Prepare a written plan of action identifying who will take action and by when.